onap/policy-parent/docs/clamp/acm/acm-user-guide.rst

 Update and send useState operationalState and instance outProperites
 --------------------------------------------------------------------
-Data like useState operationalState and outProperites could be updated any time using the following endpoint:
+AC instance data like useState operationalState and outProperites could be updated any time using the following endpoint:

 .. code-block:: bash